What is an epidural abscess?

 An epidural abscess is an infection that forms in the space between your skull bones and your brain lining (intracranial epidural abscess).
 Quite often, it forms in the space between the bones of your spine and the lining membrane of your spinal cord (spinal epidural abscess).

 An epidural abscess results in a pocket of pus that builds up and causes swelling.
-It can press against your bones and your meninges.
-These are the membranes that protect your spinal cord and your brain.
+It can press against your bones and the membranes that protect your spinal cord and your brain (meninges).
 This swelling and the underlying infection can affect sensations and physical movement and can cause other problems.
-This condition needs to be treated right away.
+An epidural abscess needs to be treated right away.

 What causes an epidural abscess?

 Typically, an epidural abscess is caused by a Staphylococcus aureus bacterial infection.
 It could also result from a fungus or another germ circulating in your body.
-Much of the time, health care providers can't find a particular cause of the infection.
-Sometimes, they can't even identify a risk factor.
+Much of the time, healthcare providers can't find a particular cause of the infection.

 What are the risk factors for epidural abscess?